|

 of this overwhelming opposition.
 This well-written work provides much food for thought for all Civil War buffs.

-Reading: Last Chance For Victory: Robert
+Recommended Reading: Last Chance For Victory: Robert E. Lee And

-E. Lee And The Gettysburg Campaign.
-Description: Long after nearly fifty thousand soldiers shed their blood there, serious misunderstandings persist about
+The Gettysburg Campaign.
+Description: Long after nearly fifty thousand soldiers shed their blood there,

-Robert E. Lee's generalship at Gettysburg.
-What were Lee's
+serious misunderstandings persist about Robert E. Lee's generalship at Gettysburg.

-these issues by studying Lee's decisions and the military intelligence he possessed when each was made.
+for Victory addresses these issues by studying Lee's decisions and the military intelligence he possessed when each was made.

-Packed with
+Packed

-new information and original research, Last Chance for Victory draws alarming conclusions to complex issues with precision
+with new information and original research, Last Chance for Victory draws alarming conclusions to complex issues with precision

 and clarity.
 Readers will never look at Robert E. Lee and Gettysburg the same way again.